Samyama Yoga Center

 1.)
 Spotless studio space and changing room

 2.)
-Spacious amount of practice space so you don’t bump into anyone; lots of props
+Spacious amount of practice space so you don’t bump into anyone; lots of high quality props

 3.)
 Studio room is highly insulated to sound so you can really focus on your breathing; om’s sound beautiful in this yoga studio, even when there are only a few yogis because of how the walls are designed to vibrate

 4.)
 Offers a 30% “Good Neighbor” discount to those who live within 3 miles and a 50% off “Bay Area Bhakti” discount to those who commute more than 15 miles–they changed management sometime in 2017 so these discounts may no longer be valid

 5.)
 Advanced water filtration system (FloWater) is available and free Pellegrino for practitioners

 1.)
-Vinyasa classes are basic and don’t push your heart rate and challenge you with advanced poses (although the Tivra 2 Vinyasa class is an exception–the instructor, Louis, has you hold challenging poses for a long period of time)
+Vinyasa classes are basic and don’t push your heart rate and challenge you with advanced poses (although the Tivra 2 Vinyasa class is an exception–the instructor, Louis, challenges you in every way–long holds, challenging transitions)

 2.)
-The location is far away from everything and you have to drive there
+The location is far away from everything (shops, restaurants, public transportation) so you have to drive there

 YogaWorks is a chain and they have many locations across the United States.
 I visit the Back Bay location whenever I am in Boston and thought I would give the Palo Alto location a try.
 Although YogaWorks is a chain, each location seems to be very different in terms of amenities, types of classes, and the instructors’ level of training.
 The Palo Alto location is a more “bare bones” location.
 They do not have showers or changing rooms.
 There is a single-occupancy bathroom.
 I went to a level 2 class with Eden Mendel.
 The sequence of flow and music was great but Eden likes to tell stories about her week during the practice so she would forget which side she was on which I found to be a little bit annoying.
 For a level 2 class, the majority of guests were “beginner” level yogis and Pincha Mayurasana (forearm stand) was the most advanced pose we practiced.